kaefer3000/rdf-serializer-rdfxml/README.md

 app = express();
 // Make the app use the rdf-ext body parser configured to also serialize to RDF/XML app.use(configuredBodyParser);

+// Proceed as usual with rdf-ext's body parsers.
 ````